-The School District's Proportionate Share of the Net Pension Liability (Asset)
+The School District's Proportionate Share of the Net Pension Liability (NPL)

-At June 30, 2022, the school district reported a total liability of \$935,812 for its proportionate shares of the individual plans' collective net pension liability and \$216,858 for its proportionate shares of net pension assets.
-Proportions of net pension amounts are based on annual contributions for each of the employers participating in the DRS administered plans.
-At June 30, 2022 the district's proportionate share of each plan's net pension liability is reported below:
+At June 30, 2022, the school district reported a total liability of \$7,529,759 for its proportionate shares of the individual plans' collective net pension liability and \$1,503,052 for its proportionate shares of net pension assets.
+Proportion of net pension liability or asset is based on annual contributions for each of the employers participating in the DRS administered plans.
+At June 30, 2022, the district's proportionate share of each plan's net pension liability or asset is reported below: